The Page Builder lets you quickly style your pages with its drag-and-drop editor. Access the editor on Step 3 of the Page Builder.

 Create your Code Page

-When you create a new page in Page Builder, select the Code option in the first step of the wizard.
+When you create a new page in Page Builder, select the Code option in the first step of the builder.

 The code builder is broken up into two sections: The Code Editor and the Design Preview Panel.